Working with i686

 Bootstrap Pre-Requisites And Download Sources

-Follow the instructions for running bootstrap.sh to setup your environment - Building Redox or Podman Build.
+Follow the instructions for running bootstrap.sh to setup your environment on the Building Redox or Native Build pages.

 Install QEMU